Perelandric/Golific/README.md

   - Yes, each variant can have a description assigned using the `--description` flag, which is accessed using the `.Description()` method.
  - **Can I have JSON (TODO: and XML) marshaled to and unmarshaled from the string value instead of the number?**
   - Yes, using the `--marshal` and `--unmarshal` flags.
 There are also flags to set specifically JSON or XML.
+ - **Can I enumerate the variants of an enum using a `range` loop?
+  - Yes, an array holding the variants is generated, which can be used in a typical `range` loop.

 *Efficiency*
  - **How are the variants stored and referenced?**